faithvoid/ParticleFireNX/README.md

 # ParticleFire-NX
 Proof of concept Nintendo Switch port of sorhanp's "particlefire-revision".
+It does nothing except look pretty and make a decent screensaver.

 ![It's alive!](https://i.imgur.com/AtHprSK.jpg)